wedesoft/www.wedesoft.de/_posts/2025-08-09-orbits-with-jolt-physics.md

 \end{align*}
 {% endlatex %}

-The gravitational acceleration by a planet is given by:
+The [gravitational acceleration by a planet][3] is given by:

 {% latex usepackages=amsmath %}
 $\mathbf{a}_n = -\cfrac{G\,M}{|\mathbf{x}_n|^3} \mathbf{x}_n$
 {% endlatex %}

-To test orbiting, one can set the initial conditions of the spacecraft to a perfect circular orbit:
+To test orbiting, one can set the initial conditions of the spacecraft to a [perfect circular orbit][4]:

 {% latex usepackages=amsmath %}
 \begin{align*}